nthomasCUBE/BioSankey/README.md

  to the existing code, so that BioSankey can still be used with Google Charts.
 Thanks for M. Mammel for observing this problem of changed loading of JS libraries.

+ ## Update (03/9/20)

+ For microbiome datasets, adding information when data is not correctly formatted

  ## License
  https://creativecommons.org/licenses/by/4.0/